ºÚÁϳԹÏÍø±¬ÍøÕ¾

 Affiliation: Anthropology

 My past, current, and upcoming research projects are united by a focus on the implications of Aboriginal Australian representations for the future of their communities, with a commitment to a sustained and collaborative process.
-Based on years of ethnographic fieldwork with Indigenous media organizations in the Kimberley region of Northwestern Australia, my first book Dreaming Down the Track: Awakenings in Aboriginal Cinema (forthcoming 2025, University of Minnesota Press) traces the dynamic process of filmmaking as a critical mode of political transformation.
+Based on years of ethnographic fieldwork with Indigenous media organizations in the Kimberley region of Northwestern Australia, my book (2025, University of Minnesota Press) traces the dynamic process of filmmaking as a critical mode of social and political transformation.

-I approach teaching and research as symbiotic, with both centered around a close attention to process.
-Just as my research highlights the social lives of films as much as finished products, so too does my teaching emphasize the practical and personal terrain of forging productive communication.
-I emphasize writing and mediamaking not only as skills that can be learned and muscles that should be exercised, but more significantly as invaluable means for conveying one’s inimitable voice for the patiently-considered benefit of others.
+I approach teaching and research as symbiotic, centered around a close attention to process.
+Just as my research highlights the social lives of films as much as their finished products, so too does my teaching emphasize the power of process in coming to understand one's self and purpose.
+I emphasize writing and mediamaking not only as skills to be learned and refined, but more significantly as invaluable means for conveying one’s inimitable voice for the patiently-considered benefit of others.

 Education